 Direct testimonies

-“Thanks to customer stories, our conversion rate jumped by 28%” – Marc T., Sales Director TechSolutions Case Study
+) “Thanks to customer stories, our conversion rate jumped by 28%” – Marc T., Sales Director at TechSolutions ( Case study)

 User experiences

-B2B Startup: “Our LinkedIn posts recounting our entrepreneurial adventure generated 12 qualified leads in 2 weeks” Full testimonial
+B2B Startup: “Our LinkedIn posts recounting our entrepreneurial journey generated 12 qualified leads in 2 weeks” Full testimonial

-Luxury brand: “Our documentary series on craftsmanship boosted our online sales by 40%” Feedback
+Luxury Brand: “Our documentary series on craftsmanship boosted our online sales by 40%” Case study Non-profit

-Association: “Our emotional campaign multiplied our donations by 5” Annual report
+: “Our emotional campaign increased our donations fivefold” Annual report

 Case studies